P.Eng., CED, LEED® AP, ICD.D, Principal

-Nick enjoys exploring, whether it’s the back bays of Georgian Bay in a kayak, the back roads of Ontario on his bike, skiing, or traveling somewhere new on the other side of the world.
+Nick enjoys exploring, whether it’s the back bays of Georgian Bay in a kayak, the side roads of Ontario on his bike, skiing the Rockies, or traveling somewhere new on the other side of the world.
 And when he is in one place, you might find him building something, probably out of wood.

 North America's largest P3 healthcare project, 2.5 city blocks, 3.5+ million ft2